Dag Pike revisits a childhood haunt and discovers little has changed in the quaint Cornish fishing village of Cadgwith on The Lizard

 Instead head into Cadgwith Cove to the north, and this is where you will find the fishing fleet hauled up onto the beach in unfavourable weather.

-Ken Endean meanders upriver for some proper Cornish hospitality and stunning countryside
+Ken Endean meanders upriver at Fowey for some proper Cornish hospitality and stunning countryside

 St Agnes is a magical place, the last point of land before the Bishop Rock Lighthouse and the open Atlantic…